Selfworth

 The short version

 • In Wood et al. (2009), people with low self-esteem felt worse after repeating a positive self-statement, while people who already felt good got a small lift.
+A later study (Flynn & Bordieri, 2020) didn't reproduce that, and found no benefit either.

 • The flinch isn't you doing it wrong; it's your mind checking a bold claim against the evidence it has on file.

-• An evidence-based alternative is to write down small, true things that actually happened — facts your mind can't argue away.
+• An evidence-based alternative is to write down small, true things that actually happened, facts your mind can't argue away.

 • Answer the inner critic with one honest counterexample instead of trying to out-shout it with a slogan.